sparkflows/sparkflows-docs/docs/user-guide/connection/storage-connection/shopify/shopify-connection.rst

 Before creating a Shopify Connection in Sparkflows, ensure that you have created a Shopify Admin API access token using a Custom App.

-For detailed steps on **how to create the Shopify Admin API access token**, refer to the following document: :ref:`Shopify Token Creation<Shopify Token Creation>`
+For detailed steps on **how to create the Shopify Admin API access token**, refer to the following document: :ref:`Creating Shopify Token<Creating Shopify Token>`

 To create a Shopify Connection in Sparkflows, follow the steps below: